Tan, Tan, Radius Circle Drawing In AutoCAD(Illustrated Expression)

-In this text in Mechanical Base we will show you how to calculate determinant value of a matrix in Matlab.
-Matlab provides various kinds of linear algebra tools in its language library.
-Sometimes you need to calculate determinant value of a matrix.
-Look at the example below that how to take determinant value of a matrix in Matlab.
+In this text in Mechanical Base, we will show you how to calculate the determinant value of a matrix in Matlab®.
+Matlab® provides various kinds of linear algebra tools in its language library.
+Sometimes you need to calculate the determinant value of a matrix.
+Look at the example below that how to take the determinant value of a matrix in Matlab.

-Also you can find lots of contents about Matlab like this article in Mechanical Base to learn Matlab completely.
+Also, you can find lots of content about Matlab® like this article in Mechanical Base to learn Matlab® completely.
 Visit the main page of Mechanical Base!

-To calculate determinant values of matrices in Matlab, you need to use ‘det(a)’ command.
-Here some examples about use of this command in Matlab;
+To calculate determinant values of matrices in Matlab®, you need to use the ‘det(a)’ command.
+Here some examples about use of this command in Matlab®;

-‘a’ is our main matrix that we wish to calculate its determinant value in Matlab as shown by red arrow above.
+‘a’ is the main matrix that we wish to calculate its determinant value in Matlab® as shown above.

-‘d’is the calculated determinant value of ‘a’ matrix with det(a) code as shown by green arrow.
+‘d’is the calculated determinant value of ‘a’ matrix with det(a).

-At ‘e’, the determinant value is multiplied with 5 which shows you can do mathematical multiplications with determinant values in Matlab.
+At ‘e’, the determinant value is multiplied by 5 which shows you can do mathematical multiplications with determinant values in Matlab®.

-In ‘f’, the determinant value is added with 3 which means you can do basic addition or subtraction calculations in Matlab with ‘det()’ code as shown by blue arrow.
+In ‘f’, the determinant value is added with 3 which means you can do basic addition or subtraction calculations in Matlab® with ‘det()’ code.

-Here is very basic to calculate determinant values of matrices in Matlab with ‘det()’ command.
+Here is very basic to calculate determinant values of matrices in Matlab® with the ‘det()’ command.

 Do not forget to leave your comments and questions below about the use of the ‘det()’ command in Matlab® below.